ankostis/polyvers/README.rst

 Drawbacks & Workarounds
 -----------------------
+- WARNING: when you build your package for distribution (*wheel*, correct?) remember to switch to the `out-of-trunk (leaf) "Release" commit`.
+  This is particularly important if your ``setup.py`` file  use :func:`~polyversion()` to derive its version..
+Because if it fails for whatever reason (``git`` command is missing, project not located in a git-repo, miss-configuration, etc).

+  Check also that if you provide a ``default`` argument to facilitate development, then you may actually build a package(*wheel*, ok?) with that "default" version.
+  So, always check you package's version before uploading it to *pypi*.

 - (not related to this tool) If you don't place a ``setup.py`` file at the root of your git-repo, then it becomes more cumbersome to ``pip`` `install directly from remote URLs <https://pip.pypa.io/en/stable/reference/pip_install/#vcs-support>`_,